 Tea and coffee are provided on your walking safaris.
 The walking safaris sets off at 06.00hrs and return around 10.00hrs.
 Afternoon walks or revised times can be discussed with management.
 Or, why not go on an overnight walk to our Bushcamp…

-Besides our safaris into the South Luangwa National Park, Wildlife Camp is happy to offer village tours for you to get a full understanding of the beauty and dynamics of Zambia.
+Besides our safaris into the South Luangwa National Park, Wildlife Camp is happy to offer Kawaza village tours for you to get a full understanding of the beauty and dynamics of Zambia.
 Our village tours offer you a truly authentic Zambian experience, where you can see how people live in the “real Africa”.
-Overnight options are available in the Kawaza Village and can be arranged through Wildlife Camp.
+Overnight options in the Kawaza Village cannot be arranged through Wildlife Camp.